mklement0/Native/README.md

 * **`dbea` (`Debug-ExecutableArguments`)** is a diagnostic command for understanding and troubleshooting how PowerShell passes arguments to external executables, similar to the venerable [`echoArgs.exe` utility](https://chocolatey.org/packages/echoargs).

   * Pass arguments as you would to an external executable to see how they would be received by it and, on Windows only, what the entire command line that PowerShell constructed behind the scenes looks like (this doesn't apply on Unix, where executables don't receive a single command line containing all arguments, but - more sensibly - an array of individual arguments).
-  Use `-ie` (`-UseIe`) in order to see how invocation via `ie` corrects the problems that plague direct invocation as of PowerShell 7.0.
-  To prevent pass-through arguments from mistaken for the command's own parameters, place `--` before the pass-through arguments, as shown in the examples.
+    * To prevent pass-through arguments from mistaken for the command's own parameters, place `--` before the pass-through arguments, as shown in the examples.
+    * Use `-ie` (`-UseIe`) in order to see how invocation via `ie` corrects the problems that plague direct invocation as of PowerShell 7.0.
+    * Use `-UseBatchFile` on Windows to use an argument-printing batch file instead of the .NET helper executable, to see how batch files receive arguments; `-UseWrapperBatchFile` uses an _intermediate_ batch file that passes the arguments through to the .NET helper executable, to see how batch files acting as CLI entry points affect the argument passing.

   * Examples:
     * `dbea -- '' 'a&b' '3" of snow' 'Nat "King" Cole' 'c:\temp 1\' 'a \" b' 'a"b'`